Manufacturing Training System: how to transform training

 • Inspect: monitoring and identifying new opportunities for improvement.

-Through this approach, training becomes an integral part of daily work, creating a corporate culture geared toward continuous learning.
+Through this approach, training becomes an integral part of daily work, creating a corporate culture focused on continuous learning.

 The Concrete Impact of the Manufacturing Training System

-Adoption of the Manufacturing Training System brings tangible benefits on multiple levels:
+Adopting the Manufacturing Training System delivers tangible benefits on multiple levels:

 1. Operational